 As part of the SNF grant, Building B, which hosts the National Gallery’s permanent collections, has been renamed the Stavros Niarchos Foundation Wing.

 The new Greek National Gallery – Alexandros Soutsos Museum opened its doors to the public on May 14th, 2021.

 The SNF grant to the National Gallery covered:

 • The addition of a third floor to Building B, which houses the museum’s Administrative Services, Conservation Labs, Library, and a third-floor restaurant with panoramic views, in addition to its permanent collections.

-• The completion of all floors of building B, the construction of circulation ramps on its western elevation for access to all floors, and the construction of an exquisite glass façade (planar system-esque) so that visitors who choose to ascend via the ramps may enjoy the view of the city.
+• The completion of all floors of Building B and the construction of circulation ramps on the front of Building B for pedestrian access to all floors, so that visitors who choose to ascend via the ramps may enjoy the view of the city.

-• The construction of all lifts in building B, as well as a spiral glass façade (planar system type) at the stairwell of building C.
+• The construction of all lifts in Building B, as well as a spiral glass façade for the stairwell of Building C.

 Other SNF grants to the National Gallery have supported:

 - The organization of the Techni Group, 100 Years commemorative exhibition at the Byzantine Museum (2017)